 Reggie affected his teams, teammates, games, seasons, and eras.
 His on-court speaks for itself.
 But the guy he was off the court is what I’ll remember.

-I received a text last night from someone that was also in the locker room after the Miami loss in Kansas City in the Sweet 16.
+I received a text last night from someone with me in the locker room after the Miami loss in Kansas City in the Sweet 16.
 Reggie’s college career had just ended, and he was understandably shell-shocked.
 But as this person walked by, Reggie offered a fist bump and said thank you with a huge smile.

 It wasn’t a one-off.
 He said thank you to everyone that night.
-Media members, staffers, people that worked in the arena.
+Media members, staffers, and people who worked in the arena.
 Among a team full of decent, respectful guys, he might have been the standout when it came to appreciating what he had.

-In the last media availability before senior night, someone asked Reggie what his favorite memory was.
+Someone asked Reggie about his favorite memory in the last media availability before senior night.
 He said it was when Fabian White Jr. became the all-time wins leader at UH.
 Not many people would call a former teammate’s accomplishment their favorite memory.

 The next week, I wrote the following about Reggie.
 It describes him as a player, but it’s not how I’ll remember him:

 The fun-loving but Tulsa-tough transfer is a street fighter and a warrior.
-“I love Reggie Chaney,” Kelvin Sampson has said time and again, a compliment reserved just for the culture warriors that define his program.
-Chaney is the old man in the group, the grizzled veteran that started on a Final Four team but has since sacrificed minutes for the good of the team.
+“I love Reggie Chaney,” Kelvin Sampson has repeatedly said, a compliment reserved for the culture warriors that define his program.
+Chaney is the old man in the group, the grizzled veteran who started on a Final Four team but has since sacrificed minutes for the good of the team.
 But when UH needs a jolt, Reggie is there with the thunderbolt.

 Yeah, I’ll remember how he played through multiple injuries, unable to make a fist in 2021-22 after breaking his hand in a scrimmage, or how he endured a ton of back pain in 22-23.
 But more than that, I’ll remember how proud Reggie was when he received his UH degree in May.
 It meant so much to him, and it seemed Kelvin and the team, too.
 I’ll remember how he treated everyone with a smile and a kind word.